erobit/gist/README.md

 gist
 ====

-big framework resource for gists [a simple way to share snippets and pastes with others]
+a big framework resource for gists [a simple way to share snippets and pastes with others]